G-Core/product-documentation/documentation/cdn/getting-started/integrate-cdn-with-cms/integrate-cdn-resource-with-drupal.md

 <img src="https://assets.gcore.pro/docs/cdn/getting-started/integrate-cdn-with-cms/integrate-cdn-resource-with-drupal/9.png" alt="Details">

-For the Mode choose Origin Pull and enter CNAME specified in the Gcore <a href="https://accounts.gcore.com/reports/dashboard" target="_blank">Control panel</a>.
+For the Mode choose Origin Pull and enter CNAME specified in the <a href="https://accounts.gcore.com/reports/dashboard" target="_blank">Gcore Customer Portal</a>.

 Ensure that your <a href="https://gcore.com/docs/cdn/cdn-resource-options/general/create-and-set-a-custom-domain-for-the-content-delivery-via-cdn" target="_blank">CNAME record has been configured</a> in a proper way before using it for integration.